 Building conservation requires that construction work be minimized.
-When changes to a structure are occuring, The Building Code of Canada requires that buildings be safe for their intended use.
-Combining these two requirements necessitates an expert level understanding of how historic buidlings were originally intended to function.
-Meeting these two requirements also often demands innovative solutions to solve difficult problems.
-Heritage Standing Inc. is always involved in building conservation research to ensure old building owners can conserve their buildings practically and economically.
+The Building Code of Canada requires that buildings be safe for their intended use.
+When changing an existing structure, combining these two requirements necessitates an expert level understanding of how historic buildings were originally intended to function.
+When difficult problems arise, innovative solutions are required.
+Heritage Standing Inc. is consistently involved in building conservation research to ensure old building owners can conserve their buildings practically and economically.

-Our two current areas of research are structural health monitoring and photogrammetry as applied to the structural evaluation of historic buildings.
-We use these techniques to reduce risk and costs, and to track structural changes over time.
+Our two current areas of research are the application of structural health monitoring and photogrammetry to the structural evaluation of historic buildings.
+We use these techniques to reduce risk and costs and to track structural changes over time.

 Morrison, T., 2021, Application of the building code to existing buildings – background, objectives and interesting tricks, Accepted to CSCE 2021 Annual Conference